 The use of copper IUDs or hormonal IUDs also doesn’t affect pregnancy rates.
 The cause of infertility due to the use of IUD is scarring in the fallopian tubes following Chlamydia infections and not the IUD itself.
 Hence, the chances of getting pregnant after the use of the IUD remains the same as before its use.

-How Long Does It Take to Get Pregnant After IUD Removal
+How Long Does It Take to Get Pregnant After IUD Removal?

 Many women ask if they can get pregnant immediately after the IUD is removed.
-Well, the simple answer to this question is ‘yes’.
+Well, the simple answer is ‘yes’.
 It is possible to get pregnant soon after the IUD is removed, especially if a woman uses the non-hormonal type of IUD, which does not affect fertility.
 This type of IUD prevents conception without affecting a woman’s fertility and is very similar to a condom.
 Find out how long it takes to get pregnant after the removal of a copper IUD and hormonal IUD.

 1. After the Removal of Copper IUD